Scrutiny of EU law-making in the Sejm - since 13 February 2011

 The scrutiny of EU law-making by the Sejm has been regulated in two documents:

-• Act of 8 October 2010 on the cooperation of the Council of Ministers with the Sejm and the Senate in matters relating to the Republic of Poland's membership of the European Union (Dziennik Ustaw of 2010, No 213, item 1395) that entered into force on 13 February 2011 (Cooperation Act), and
+- Act of 8 October 2010 on the cooperation of the Council of Ministers with the President of the Republic of Poland, the Sejm and the Senate in matters relating to the Republic of Poland's membership of the European Union (Dziennik Ustaw of 2010, No 213, item 1395, with amendments - PL) that entered into force on 13 February 2011 (Cooperation Act - consolidated text), and

 According to the Standing Orders of the Sejm, the competent body for scrutinising draft legal acts and other EU documents is the European Union Affairs Committee (Committee, SUE).
 It is one of Sejm's permanent committees appointed for the duration of the term of office of the Sejm.
 The Committee's composition of up to 46 Deputies proportionally reflects the representation of Sejm Deputies' clubs and agreements made up of at least 15 Deputies.